-Section 2: A majority of the Board shall constitute a quorum; currently five (5) Members.
-If, however the number of Members of the Board should increase by additional Members, then the number for a quorum would increase in proportion to the new Board composition (currently 5:9).
+Section 2: A majority of the Board shall constitute a quorum; currently five of nine (5:9) BOD Members.
+If, however the number of BOD Members should increase, then the number for a quorum would increase in proportion to the new Board composition.

-Section 3: Any Member of the Board who fails to attend either three (3) consecutive Board or Membership Meetings, or five (5) Board or Membership Meetings in any calendar year, shall be replaced according to the guidelines herein upon the recommendation of the Board (at the Board’s discretion).
+Section 3: Any Member of the Board who fails to attend either three (3) consecutive Board or Membership Meetings, or five (5) Board or Membership Meetings in any calendar year, shall be replaced according to the guidelines herein upon the recommendation of the Board and discretion of the BOD.

-Section 2: The President-elect shall exercise the power of the President when the latter is absent or incapable of performing his/her duties.
-The President-elect shall also perform such other duties as the President shall designate.
+Section 2: The Vice President shall exercise the power of the President when the latter is absent or incapable of performing his/her duties.
+The Vice President shall also perform such other duties as the President shall designate.

 Section 3: The Secretary shall keep a record of the proceedings of the Meetings of both the Board and the Membership, as well as coordinate any correspondence, including Meeting notifications.
 The Secretary will also record Meeting attendance in the minutes of all Meetings.
 The Secretary shall maintain a copy of the MBA Rules of Order, to be a future amendment to this document.

 Section 4: The Treasurer shall receive and deposit all monies of the MBA and make approved disbursements.
-Any requested disbursement in the amount of $500 or greater must be approved by the President or President-elect, in addition to the Treasurer, and be accompanied by an invoice for goods and/or services.
+Any requested disbursement in the amount of $500 or greater must be approved by the President or Vice President, in addition to the Treasurer, and be accompanied by an invoice for goods and/or services.
 The Treasurer shall submit a detailed written report of the accounts at each Meeting and at other times as may be requested by the Board.
 The Treasurer shall make recommendations to the board from time to time regarding the best banking institution to hold the Associations checking, savings and CD accounts.
 That recommendation shall take into account interest paid and convenience for the Treasurer and the Association.
 The Board shall vote on these recommendations as it see fit.
-The Treasurer shall keep records in such a way that he will be able to report to the Board of Directors the dollar amount of surplus or loss for each calendar year.
-Membership dues and all income and expenses attributed to a calendar year shall be grouped together for the purpose of such report no matter when the moneys were received or spent.

 Section 5: Board Members will each serve as the Chair or Vice Chair of at least one Committee, while serving on at least one other Committee.
 Board Members are also expected to participate in MBA Events.